natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-06-unintentional-easter-quotation-of-the-day.md

 coordinates: [37.7749, -122.4194]
 ---

-If you want a happy ending, that depends, of course, on where you stop your story.
+> If you want a happy ending, that depends, of course, on where you stop your story.
---last line of Orson Welles' unproduced screenplay _The Big Brass Ring_
+> —last line of Orson Welles' unproduced screenplay _The Big Brass Ring_